Johann Jakob Ulrich: Biography

 He remained at the bank until 1823 but, in 1822, unable to ignore his true desires any longer, he started to frequent the studios of Jean-Victor Bertin, alongside Camille Corot.
 He also studied with Xavier Leprince and his brothers.
 Later he worked with Théodore Gudin in Dieppe and, in 1825, opened his own studio in Paris.
-From 1824, he was a regular exhibitor at the Salon.
+From the Salon of 1824, he was a regular exhibitor at the Salon.

 Between 1828 and 1830, with the support of the well-known penal reformer, Frédéric-Auguste Demetz (who was also an avid art collector), he travelled throughout Italy and visited England several times from 1832 to 1835, where he was influenced by the works of John Constable.
 In the late 1830s, he settled in Zürich, although he continued to travel extensively.
 For a time, he shared a studio with his friend, the animal painter, Jacques Raymond Brascassat.
 In 1837, he married Dorothea Susanne von Schwerzenbach, from an old Zürich family.

 By the mid 1840s, he was taking students, notably Rudolf Koller.
 Later, he began catering to the popular tastes in subject matter, but retained his personal style, expressed by lighting effects.
 He became a professor of landscape painting at the Eidgenössische Polytechnikum in 1855.
 The following year his wife died and he married her sister, Bertha.
 This began a period of almost nonstop travelling and, combined with eyesight problems, occasioned a decline in the quality of his work.
 After Bertha's death in 1874, he retired from public life.
 He died in 1877 in Zürich.